-advice

-In Oracle, an algorithm that is designed to recommend on gathering statistics, creating new indexes, change existing indexes, and add or delete hints to make Oracle's Optimizer choose a better access path and make the statement perform better.
-Can be activated from any DML (Data Manipulation Language) statement.
+advice In Oracle, an algorithm that is designed to recommend on gathering statistics, creating new indexes, change existing indexes, and add or delete hints to make Oracle's Optimizer choose a better access path and make the statement perform better.
+Can be activated from any DML (Data Manipulation Language)

-agent
+statement.

-A program that runs on a server machine to collect, process, or communicate performance information.
-The Precise installation consists of multiple agents.
+agent A program that runs on a server machine to collect, process, or communicate performance information.
+The alert The state of an Alerts metric that has reached a near-critical or critical status.

-alert

-The state of an Alerts metric that has reached a near-critical or critical status.
 An alert is issued by Alerts, triggering an action and informing of a problem that has occurred or is likely to occur within the area sampled by the specific metric.